-- There will be 5 in-class quizzes, done on Brightspace.
-You must bring a fully charged working laptop to class to give the quizzes on the days of the quizzes. - The best 4 out of 5 quizzes will count. - Each quiz will contain 6 multiple choice questions. - Once a student begins the quiz, the student has 10 minutes to complete the quiz. - To access each quiz within Brightspace, click on Assessments and select Quizzes in the dropdown menu. - Respondus LockDown will be used during quizzes.
-This is a program that must be downloaded onto your computer. - Quiz dates: At the beginning of class on Thursdays (September 28, October 19, October 26, November 9 and November 30) - A practice quiz will be available on Monday before each quiz, accessed within Brightspace.
+- There will be 4 in-class quizzes, done on Brightspace.
+You must bring a fully charged working laptop to class to give the quizzes on the days of the quizzes. - To access each quiz within Brightspace, click on Assessments and select Quizzes in the dropdown menu. - Respondus LockDown will be used during quizzes.
+This is a program that must be downloaded onto your computer. - The best 3 out of 4 quizzes will count. - Each quiz will contain 6 multiple choice questions. - Once a student begins the quiz, the student has 10 minutes to complete the quiz. - Quiz dates: At the beginning of class on select Wednesdays (see schedule) - A practice quiz will be available on Monday before each quiz.